Using Feature Flags

-Only administrators can set feature flags.
+Only admins can set feature flags.
 All flags are enabled by default except

 diego_docker.
-When disabled, these features are only available to administrators.
+When disabled, these features are only available to admins.

 The following list provides descriptions of the features enabled or disabled by each flag, and the minimum Cloud Controller API (CC API) version necessary to use the feature.
-To determine your CC API version, follow the instructions in Identifying your Cloud Foundry API Endpoint and Version.:
+To determine your Cloud Controller API version, see Identifying your Cloud Foundry API Endpoint and Version.:

 user_org_creation: Any user can create an org.
 Minimum CC API version: 2.12.

 private_domain_creation: An Org Manager can create private domains for that org.
 Minimum CC API version: 2.12.

 app_bits_upload: Space Developers can upload app bits.
 Minimum CC API version: 2.12.

 app_scaling: Space Developers can perform scaling operations such as changing memory, disk, or instances.
 Minimum CC API version: 2.12.

 route_creation: Space Developers can create routes in a space.
 Minimum CC API version: 2.12.